Getting Started

 }

-You can see in the rpevious example how we initialize the StudioClient with the api key.
-The API key will authenticate us on the server and will select the organization to which the key belong.
+You can see in the previous example how we initialize the ComposableClient with the API key.
+The API key will authenticate us on the server and will select the organization to which the key belongs.

 Let's list now the interactions in a project